[Stakeholder] EU Social Forum explores how to protect workers' rights in the age of AI

 There are high expectations for how AI will transform economies.
 A recent study by Goldman Sachs estimates that AI could increase annual global GDP by €6.47 trillion over the next decade.
 However, it also suggests that automation technology could impact up to 300 million jobs worldwide.

 There is an urgent conversation to be had about implementing policies to safeguard job stability, working conditions, and privacy.
-The Forum is an opportunity to discuss ideas, policy options and experience to ensure that legislation guarantees that the technology works for the benefit of workers.
+The Forum is an opportunity to discuss ideas, policy options to ensure that legislation guarantees that the technology works for the benefit of workers.

 Register to participate in the 2023 European Employment and Social Rights Forum taking place on 16-17 November in Brussels and online.